Sharing local sites

 expose share https://my-local-site.dev

-Share a local site with a given subdomain ::pro
+Share a local site with specific subdomain PRO

 #